nullstack/nullstack/README.md

 ## What is Nullstack?

+Nullstack is a Feature-Driven fullstack JavaScript framework that helps you build isomorphic applications and stay focused on shipping products to production.

-Write the back-end and the front-end of a feature in a single component and let the framework decide where the code should run.
+Write the backend and frontend of a feature in a single component and let the framework decide where the code should run.

 Nullstack provides you all the tools you need to stay focused on the product.